withcopper/copperkit-example/README.md

 ## C29Scope
 User Information available with CopperKit.

-A successful call to  `open(_ viewController:scopes:completion:)`  returns an instance of a `C29UserInfo`  object which holds the user data requested in the `scopes`  variable.
+A successful call to  `open(_ viewController:scopes:completion:)`  returns an instance of a `C29UserInfo`  object which holds the user data requested.
+You can customize the information requested by including the optional the `scopes`  parameter in this call.
 Below is the complete list of valid scopes.

 See the corresponding entries in [`C29UserInfo`](#c29userinfo) to understand what data is returned back with each scope.

 ### User Id

 Copper always returns a application-unique User Id with a successful call to `open(_ viewController:scopes:completion:)` .
 Copper will always return the same User Id for the same application so that you can identify the same user across different sessions or devices.
 You do not need to specify this scope as this value is always returned.
 Copper will never return the same Id for a different user or the same user on a different application.

+### Address

+`C29Scope.Address`

 ### Avatar